berkley4/ungoogled-chromium-debian/widevine-cdm/README.md

 ```

 The 'env' bit, plus the /bin/sh might be useful to those working on a noexec mounted
 drive/partition.
-If this doesn't affect you, then a simpler evivalent command is :-
+If this doesn't affect you, then a simpler equivalent command is :-

 ```sh
 CHROME_VER=116.0.5845.110-1 DL_CACHE=/tmp ./widevine-cdm/widevine-cdm.sh